redmed666/tomboyjs/README.md

 * Add a star when the content of the editor is different from the saved note
 * Autosave when changing note
 * Autosave
+* Add the possibility to create a structure of notes (put bunch of notes under the same parent, ...)
 * ~~Search function~~
 * ~~Resize editor with window~~
 * ~~Add close button for tabs~~